Lot #: 300

 ($9,500 hammer, plus 10% buyer's premium)

-PLEASE NOTE: This result is 14 years old, and the American ceramics market frequently changes.
+PLEASE NOTE: This result is 19 years old, and the American ceramics market frequently changes.
 Additionally, small nuances of color, condition, shape, etc. can mean huge differences in price.
-Please Contact Us for a Current, Accurate assessment of your items.
+If you're interested in having us sell a similar item for you, please contact us here.

 Auction Highlight: November 5, 2005 Auction | John Bell Pottery